Built-in Functions

 range(start, end, step)Number sequence with steprange(0, 10, 2)0,2,4,6,8

-typeof(x)Type name as stringtypeof(42)"int"
+type_of(x)Type name as stringtype_of(42)"int"

 copy(x)Explicit deep copy of a valuecopy(myStruct) → independent copy